zfried/AMASE/README.md

 This will create a conda environment with all necessary packages to run the `assignment_algorithm.py` script.
 If anything doesn't work, please contact `zfried@mit.edu`.
 You must be in this conda environment to run the algorithm.

-**3.** Download the `assignment_algorithm.py` file and all of the files in this Dropbox folder to the directory where you want to save the algorithm outputs:
+**3.** Download the `assignment_algorithm.py` file from the GitHub repo and all of the files in this Dropbox folder to the directory where you want to save the algorithm outputs:
 [https://www.dropbox.com/scl/fo/ycr5qe4mueemtuyoffp9d/ACd8engNRUgVtEERkm\_0JSU?rlkey=1tiop6c30zefloyny8ntzelwg\&dl=0](https://www.dropbox.com/scl/fo/ycr5qe4mueemtuyoffp9d/ACd8engNRUgVtEERkm_0JSU?rlkey=1tiop6c30zefloyny8ntzelwg&dl=0)

 **4.** You will need a spectrum in the form of a `.txt` file, with frequency values in one column and intensity values in another.